alanprodam/aruco_ros/README.md

 ### Install a driver USB_CAM

-You can also use sudo apt-get install ros-<distribution>-usb-cam, replacing <distribution> with your desired distribution.
+You can use `sudo apt-get install ros-<distribution>-usb-cam`, replacing <distribution> with your desired distribution.
 This will install the package to your `/opt/ros/kinetic/lib directory`.

 ```
 sudo apt-get install ros-kinetic-usb-cam